ZondaOne/rhivo-app/docs/SEPARATED_AUTH_ARCHITECTURE.md

 ## Overview

-Rivo implements **completely separated authentication systems** for business owners and customers.
+Rhivo implements **completely separated authentication systems** for business owners and customers.
 This ensures that:

 1. **Owners can only access the dashboard** (`/dashboard`) - for managing their business
 2. **Customers can only access customer features** (`/customer/dashboard`, `/book/*`) - for managing their bookings